 Electric vehicles are on the rise and owners are anxious about running out of power on the road.
-Worry no more, as SparkCharge created the Roadie, the first portable charger for electric cars.
+SparkCharge created the Roadie, the first portable charger for electric cars, to solve exactly that problem.
 Founders Chris Ellis and Josh Aviv pitched it on Shark Tank and bagged a deal with Mark Cuban and Lori Greiner.
-As of 2024, SparkCharge is worth $110 million.
+In today’s market, SparkCharge is worth $110 million.

-Chris Ellis hails from Boston, Massachusetts and has two associate’s degrees related to engineering science from Onondaga Community College.
+Chris Ellis hails from Boston, Massachusetts and has two associate’s degrees in engineering science from Onondaga Community College.
 He attended UC San Diego for a bachelor’s degree in Electrical Engineering.

 Joshua Aviv is from Somerville, Massachusetts and went to Richland College for an associate’s degree in Liberal Studies.
-Then, he enrolled at Syracuse University to get a bachelor’s degree in Economics and a master’s degree in Information Management.
+He then enrolled at Syracuse University to get a bachelor’s degree in Economics and a master’s degree in Information Management.

 Establishing SparkCharge

-Chris Ellis was hired to serve as the startup’s Chief Technology Officer.
-Together, they developed the world’s first mobile charging tool for electric vehicles and called it Roadie.
+Chris Ellis was brought on as the startup’s Chief Technology Officer.
+Together, they developed the world’s first mobile charging tool for electric vehicles and called it the Roadie.

-Roadie quickly became popular as it could charge one mile’s worth of power in one minute.
-The two gentlemen raised $3 million from venture capital firms and $2 million from grants.
-By 2020, the firm was on track to make $1 million.
+The Roadie quickly gained attention for its ability to deliver one mile of range per minute of charging.
+The team raised $3 million from venture capital firms and $2 million from grants.
+By 2020, the firm was on track to make $1 million in revenue.

 SparkCharge appeared on season 12 of Shark Tank, seeking $1 million for 6% equity.
 Chris and Josh’s company was struggling to meet the demands of a booming market and needed to scale production.